zio/zio-dynamodb/docs/concepts/high-level-api.md

 ## `DynamoDBQuery` CRUD methods

 There are also type safe query creation methods in the `DynamoDBQuery` companion object such as `get`, `put`, `update`, `deleteFrom`, `queryAll` and all these take expressions as arguments.
-So taking our example further we can see how all these APIs can be used together to create a type safe query:
+So taking our example further we can see how all these APIs can be used together to create a type safe CRUD queries:

 ```scala
 final case class Person(id: String, name: String)